-Research now shows that autistic people have many different gender identities, but are often still viewed by their friends, family and society as either men or women.
-For a long time, autism, as a condition, was understood to be a difference that only boys, and later boys and men, experienced.
-It has also been associated mainly with people who have learning difficulties.
-This has meant that the criteria that doctors and other professionals use to identify and support autistic people exclude those who are also believed to be women, and who appear to be able to function without help.
-As such, this latter group is far less likely to be identified in childhood and will instead go for a long time without the support and help they need.
+Research now shows that autistic people have many different gender identities, but are often still viewed by their friends, family, professionals and society as either men or women.
+For a long time, autism, as a condition, was understood medically to be a difference that only boys, and later boys and men, experienced.
+These two constructs of gender and clinical autism enable a gap between them that autistic FPAPs fall into where both their true gender identities and their autistic nature remains unknown to them.
 This has a devastating effect on an individual’s mental health and personal identity, with significant consequences for those caught in this lost space.

-I hope to enable FPAPs to feel better about themselves and their lives after they are identified as autistic.
+I hope to enable FPAPs to feel better about themselves and their lives as autistic people embedded in different ways of experiencing.
 I also aim to provide better understanding of this group to mental health professionals and services so they can better support and identify FPAPs in distress.

-This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (UKRI Grant No. EP/S023305/1).
+This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (UKRI Grant No. EP/S023305/1) and by NIHR MindTech.